"I couldn't have asked for a better law firm!" by Anonymous (Google Review 2), Past Client

 Misdemeanor charges include, but are not limited to the following:

-- Classification and Penalties of Florida Misdemeanors
+Classification and Penalties of Florida Misdemeanors

-- Differences Between Felony and Misdemeanor Charges
+Differences Between Felony and Misdemeanor Charges

-Misdemeanors are often less serious charges than felonies, and can carry less harsh punishments.
-Felonies frequently involve state prison time of more than a year, and misdemeanors can incur county jail time of one year or less.
-Additionally, fines for misdemeanors are lower than felony fines.
-However, habitual misdemeanor offenders can receive greater penalties.
+Misdemeanors are often less serious charges than felonies and can carry less harsh punishments.
+Felonies frequently involve state prison time of more than a year, and misdemeanors can incur county jail time for 12 mnoths or less.

 If someone receives four or more misdemeanors within a certain period of time, they can be classified as a habitual misdemeanor offender.
 Under Florida Statutes 775.0837, habitual misdemeanor offenders in Florida can be sentenced to mandatory prison time, mandatory commitment to a treatment program, or mandatory supervised detention.